python/mypy/docs/README.md

 Documentation on Read The Docs
 ------------------------------

-The mypy documentation is hosted on Read The Docs, and the latest version can be found at https://mypy.readthedocs.io/en/latest.
+The Mypy documentation is hosted on Read The Docs, and the latest version can be found at https://mypy.readthedocs.io/en/latest.